ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 ## Before you add services to Automated instances
 {: #vc_addingservices-prereq}

-* Adding services to instances with VMware vSphere® 6.5 is not supported.
-* For existing multizone instances, adding services is not supported.
+For existing multizone instances, adding services is not supported.
 However, you can view and delete existing add-on services.
 After a service is deleted, it cannot be reinstalled.

 ## Available services for Automated instances
 {: #vc_addingservices-available-services}